xyuan/ndsl-fms/docs/sphinx_doc/users_guide.rst

-GTIR contains `vertical_loops` loop statement, in the climate applications, the vertical loops usually need special treatment as the numerical unstability is arison.
-The `vertical_loops` in GTIR as separate code block help the following performance pass and transofrmation implementation.
-The program analysis pass/transformation is performed on the GTIR to remove the redunant nodes, and prunning the unused parameters, and data type and shape propogations of the symbols, and loop extensions.
-GTIR is also used for backend code generation if the gridtools backend is chosen.
+GTIR is also a high level IR, it contains `vertical_loops` loop statement, in the climate applications, the vertical loops usually need special treatment as the numerical unstability is arison.
+The `vertical_loops` in GTIR as separate code block and help the following performance pass and transofrmation implementation.
+The program analysis pass/transformation is applied on the GTIR to remove the redunant nodes, and prunning the unused parameters, and data type and shape propogations of the symbols, and loop extensions.

-When using Dace backend, the GTIR is then further lowered to optimization IR (OIR), which is defined as
+The GTIR is then further lowered to optimization IR (OIR), which is defined as

 .. code-block:: none